- Community Development

 The Carmichael Road Corridor Study, completed in 2018, examined the approximate four-mile-long section of Carmichael Road generally defined as the area between the north city limits and the south side of River Crest Elementary School.
-The study includes traffic forecasts and volumes, preferred alternative for the I-94 interchange, and traffic operations analysis.
+The study includes traffic forecasts and volumes, preferred alternatives for the I-94 interchange, and traffic operations analysis.

 The Hudson Waterfront Vision Plan was completed in 2018 and details a riverfront master plan from St. Croix Street south through Lakefront Park to Buckeye Street.
 The plan will guide incremental improvement implementation in the Lakefront Park area in the future.